sitphp/commands/doc/6_tools.choice_tool.md

 ![command choice sticky](img/choice_sticky.gif)

 If your choice question is placed, you can also display it first and ask the question later.
-This could be useful to display many choice questions before actually asking the questions.
+This could be useful to display many choice questions before actually asking the user for an answer.
 For example :

 ```php
 // In the "handle" method of your command class ...